VinitTomar/guide/docs/dynamo-db/03-table.md

 - List all tables

 ### Create
-We have already covered how we can create a table.
+We have already seen above how we can create a table.

 ### Describe
 This operation is used to get details of a table.
-Have a look a this code.
+Have a look at this code.

 ```ts showLineNumbers
 async function describeMyTable() {